Planning your visit

-Address: The Canal Museum, Stoke Bruerne Bridge Road, Stoke Bruerne, Towcester, NN12 7SE View on Google map
+Address: The Canal Museum, Stoke Bruerne, Bridge Road, Stoke Bruerne, Towcester, NN12 7SE View on Google map

-Toilets: Toilets available during opening hours
+Toilets: Toilets available during opening hours.

 Please note car parking charges will apply but admission to the site is free.

-As well as tables outside the museum, you'll find several down the towpath by the pounds (ponds)
+As well as tables outside the museum, you'll find several down the towpath by the pounds (ponds).

 By car - follow the brown signs from the A508.
 We've a small pay and display car park:

-By rail - Northampton and Milton Keynes are the nearest train stations
+- Keynes are the nearest train stations

 By bus - there are new bus routes that will bring you to Stoke Bruerne from Northampton and Milton Keynes

 By bike - we’re a very bicycle-friendly here (just remember to share the space of course).
-You'll find dedicated bicycle parking, free water refills in our cafe and puncture repair kits in our shop (we hope you won't need to buy one though!)
+You'll find dedicated bicycle parking, free water refills in our café and puncture repair kits in our shop (we hope you won't need to buy one though!)

 By boat - see 'Boating through Stoke Bruerne' for mooring maps, services and other useful details